NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Export Endpoint

 The `export` endpoint provides additional functionality for exporting entities from the GDC submission system.
 The `ids` parameter accepts a UUID or a comma-separated list of UUIDs.
 The `format` parameter allows the user to specify the preferred format of the API response: JSON, TSV, or CSV.
 When the `with_children` parameter is set to `with_children`, the response includes the metadata stored in all "child" entities of the entity being requested.
+The `export` endpoint accepts GET requests.

 ```Command